akamai/cli-firewall/README.md

 ### Credentials
 In order to use this module, you need to:
 * Set up your credential files as described in the [authorization](https://developer.akamai.com/introduction/Prov_Creds.html) and [credentials](https://developer.akamai.com/introduction/Conf_Client.html) sections of the Get Started pagegetting started guide on developer.akamai.comthe developer portal.
 * When working through this process you need to give grants for the Certificate Provisionig System API.
-The section in your configuration file should be called 'firewall'.
+The section in your configuration file should be called **firewall**.

-## Functionality (version 0.0.1)
+## Functionality (version 0.1.0)
-The initial version of the cps provides the following functionality:
+The initial version of the firewall provides the following functionality:
 * List all Maps
 * List all Subscriptions
 * Subscribe to the firewall notification list